 "As many people as necessary must die in Argentina so that the country will again be secure," Videla states during the year.

-1976 - On 24 March the military led by Videla stage a coup d'état and seize power.
-A junta composed of the commanders of the army, navy and air force will rule the country until 10 December 1983.
-It will be the most repressive regime ever seen in Argentina.
+1976 - On 24 March the military, led by Videla, stage a coup d'état and seize power.
+A junta composed of the commanders of the army, navy and air force is formed.
+It will rule the country until December 1983 and employ the most repressive measures ever used in Argentina to assert its control.

-Massera will later be replaced as commander-in-chief of the nay by Admiral Armando Lambruschini, who will in turn be replaced by Admiral Jorge I. Anaya.
+Massera is later replaced as commander-in-chief of the navy by Admiral Armando Lambruschini, who is in turn replaced by Admiral Jorge I. Anaya.

-Agosti will be succeeded as commander-in-chief of the air force by Brigadier-general Omar D. Graffigna, who will in turn be succeeded by Brigadier-general Basilio A.I.
+Agosti is succeeded as commander-in-chief of the air force by Brigadier-general Omar D. Graffigna, who is in turn succeeded by Brigadier-general Basilio A.I.
 Lami Dozo.

 The junta dissolves the parliament, proclaims martial law, places all legislative power in a nine-member military commission, fills all important government posts with military personnel, and begins to rule by decree.
 The civil courts are closed, political parties are outlawed, and the right to form trade unions is suspended.
 Strikes are banned, and union leaders and their supporters labelled subversivos.